rafagcamargo/InstagramPhotoViewer/README.md

 # Project 1 - *InstagramPhotoViewer*

-**Name of your app** is an android app that allows a user to check out popular photos from Instagram.
+**InstagramPhotoViewer** is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

-Time spent: **X** hours spent in total
+Time spent: **16** hours spent in total

 ## User Stories